 What are the Benefits of using Sapphire’s Managed Endpoint Detection and Response (EDR) Service?

 There are many benefits of using Sapphire’s Managed EDR Service over legacy antivirus software, such as:

-Sapphire’s Managed EDR Service can stop all malware attacks with a unique malicious behavioural approach to protect against as yet unknown malicious attacks.
-It provides complete ransomware protection for both online and offline protection.
+Sapphire’s Managed EDR Service can stop all malware attacks with a unique malicious behavioural approach to protect against yet unknown malicious attacks.
+A Managed EDR service provides complete ransomware protection for online and offline security.

 Detection and Response

-Sapphire’s Managed EDR Service helps organisations uncover the root cause of incidents quickly; it can visualise every stage of an attack building a comprehensive picture of endpoint activity to search and investigate endpoints quickly.
+Sapphire’s Managed EDR Service helps organisations quickly uncover the root cause of incidents; it can visualise every stage of an attack, building a comprehensive picture of endpoint activity to search and investigate endpoints quickly.

 Advanced Threat Visibility

 By identifying the root cause of threats, Sapphire’s Managed EDR Service can help you visualise the attack and capture all endpoint activity.
-So, EDR helps to minimise the impact on resources and contextualise data with further threat intelligence sources.
+So, EDR helps minimise resource impact and contextualise data with other threat intelligence sources.